-SUBJECT: HPB20-0420, 1030 6th Street.
+SUBJECT: HPB22-0536 a.k.a.
+HPB20-0420, 1030 6th Street.

-An application has been filed requesting a Certificate of Appropriateness for the partial demolition, renovation and restoration of all buildings on the site and the construction of an attached addition as part of a new hotel development, including one or more waivers and variances to reduce the required setbacks, reduce the required open space and reduce the minimum hotel unit size.
+An application has been filed requesting modifications to a previously issued Certificate of Appropriateness for the partial demolition, renovation and restoration of all buildings on the site and the construction of an attached addition as part of a new hotel development, including one or more waivers and variances to reduce the required setbacks, reduce the required open space and reduce the minimum hotel unit size.
+Specifically, the applicant is requesting design modifications to the previously approved project and modifications to the previously approved variance for the minimum hotel unit size requirements.

-STAFF RECOMMENDATION
+RECOMMENDATION

-Approval of the Certificate of Appropriateness with conditions.
+Approval of modifications to the previously issued Certificate of Appropriateness with conditions.
+Approval of modifications to the previously issued variance with conditions.

-Approval of variances #1-5.